Events

 • Investors high expectations for the asset management / funds sector with regard to sustainable finance and how critical it is that the sector is positioned to support a timely and effective transition to a more sustainable economy, and for this to happen, standards must be high.

-• A mention of the Central Bank’s intention to publish an information note highlighting findings of the gatekeeper review of investment fund disclosures related to Level 1 and Taxonomy Regulation disclosures and Central Bank expectations around the implementation of a supervisory framework for the next phase of SFDR.
+• A mention of the Central Bank’s intention to publish an information note (PDF 722.63KB) highlighting findings of the gatekeeper review of investment fund disclosures related to Level 1 and Taxonomy Regulation disclosures and Central Bank expectations around the implementation of a supervisory framework for the next phase of SFDR.

 Market Keynote Speech: Re-focussing the Global Governance Architecture of Finance through a Climate Lens to provide a general overview of the challenges faced when incorporating Environmental, Social and Governance factors